framboise-pi/MMM-MySenseHat/README.md

  - a clock (-not implemented yet-)
 * Use of joystick and sensors to interact with other modules.
 Or else.(-not implemented yet-)
 * Notifications - icons (gmail etc.)(-not implemented yet-)
+Check <a href="https://github.com/framboise-pi/MMM-MySenseHat/issues">issues</a>, I write there the ideas I will implement in future.

 <p><sup>Started in May 2020.</sup></p>

 # And ?